fer-aguirre/pmdm/README.md

 ## API [Documentation](https://turing.iimas.unam.mx/pmdm/docs)

-To enable communication with the API, we need a [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) library to make a request-response.
+To enable communication with the API, we need a [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) library to make a request-response.
 There are a few libraries to make HTTP requests in python.
-However, we'll make use of `requests` due to it is and well-documented and simple.
+However, we'll make use of `requests` due to it is well-documented and simple.

 #### Installing package with conda: